eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/InstallCycloneDDS/for-application-developers.md

 $ cmake --build .
 ```

-To install it after a successful build, do:
+To install it after a successful build:

+Depending on the installation location, you may need administrator privileges.

 ```
 $ cmake --build . --target install
 ```

-This installs step will copy everything to:
+This install step copies everything to:

 - `<install-location>/lib`
 - `<install-location>/bin`
 - `<install-location>/include/ddsc`
 - `<install-location>/share/CycloneDDS`

-Depending on the installation location you may need administrator privileges.

 At this point, you are ready to use Eclipse Cyclone DDS in your own projects.

-Note that the default build type is a release build with debug information included (RelWithDebInfo), which is generally the most convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
+**Note:** The default build type is a release build with debug information included (RelWithDebInfo).
+This is a convenient type of build to use from applications because of a good mix between performance and still being able to debug things.
 If you'd rather have a Debug or pure Release build, set `CMAKE_BUILD_TYPE` accordingly.

 ---